Etam4225/COVID19-NYC-Recovering/README.md

-## Is NYC recovering from COVID-19?
+## NYC Revenue in Relation to COVID-19 – Is NYC Recovering?

 ##### By: Ethan Tam